Uoerim/tivac_bitbanding_solver/README.md

 - 🎯 **GPIO Data Masking Calculator** - Calculate masked values for GPIO Port F addresses
 - 📊 **Interactive Memory Table** - Click any cell to edit and see all values update automatically
-- 📝 **Step-by-Step Explanations** - Detailed breakdown of each calculation
 - ⚙️ **Register Configuration** - Set DIR, DEN, PUR values with hex input
 - 🔧 **Configurable Table Size** - Adjust rows from 1 to 15
 - 🎨 **Modern UI** - Professional dark theme with glassmorphism effects